lazysasha/barista-service/assignment.md

 - Send order to order endpoint
 - completed order should come out the other end

+### Observability

+- Look at live and ready endpoints
+- Build a readyness probe for the database

 ### Bonus round

 - Make DB access of Barista fully reactive with R2DBC (unprepared)
+- Circuitbreaker
 - Build native app with GraalVM (unprepared)